Overview of Fixed Costs Example

-- Paid the Electricity expense to the owner of the shop for a whole year in advance amounting $3,600
+- Paid the Electricity expense to the owner of the shop for a whole year in advance, amounting to $3,600

-- Paid the cost of raw material required for a bakery in the month of January amounting $2,000
+- Paid the cost of raw material required for a bakery in the month of January, amounting to $2,000

-- Cost of labor on the basis of the number of hours for preparing the finished goods $600
+- Cost of labour on the basis of the number of hours for preparing the finished goods $600

-- Insurance Expenses the whole year amounting $3,600 paid in the month of January.
+- Insurance Expenses for the whole year amounting to $3,600 paid in the month of January.

 Calculate the fixed cost for the month of January.